 All this art will leave you starving, so I highly recommend fixing that at Brewster’s Pizza (also home of the Wimberley Brewing Company) which is run by the Collie family from top to bottom.
 What could be better than washing down a delicious slice of hand-tossed pizza with a ice cold pint of handcrafted beer?
 NOTHING!

-You might also want to check out the INO’Z Brew and Chew to enjoy burgers outside by the creek or the Wimberley Pie Co. for some of the best pies in town.
+Grab a sweet treat at Wimberley Pie Co. on the Square where you’ll find some of the best pies in town.
 I suggest the Chocolate Chip Pecan Pie — it’s out of this world!
-You can find both restaurants in the town square area.